sponsfreixes/jinja2-fragments/README.md

 # Jinja2 fragments

-Jinja2 Fragments allows rendering blocks from [Jinja2 templates](https://palletsprojects.com/p/jinja/).
+Jinja2 Fragments allows rendering individual blocks from [Jinja2 templates](https://palletsprojects.com/p/jinja/).
 This library was created to enable the pattern of
 [Template Fragments](https://htmx.org/essays/template-fragments/) with Jinja2.
 It's a
 great pattern if you are using [HTMX](https://htmx.org/) or some other library that leverages fetching partial HTML.

-With jinja2. if you have a template block that you want to render by itself and as part of another page, you are forced to put that block on a separate file and then use the [include tag](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) (or [Jinja Partials](https://github.com/mikeckennedy/jinja_partials)) on the wrapping
+With jinja2, if you have a template block that you want to render by itself and as part of another page, you are forced to put that block on a separate file and then use the [include tag](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) (or [Jinja Partials](https://github.com/mikeckennedy/jinja_partials)) on the wrapping